symbol/symbol-docs/source/concepts/consensus-algorithm.rst

 The algorithm considers the following factors to improve the ecosystem’s health perspective:

-* **Stake**: The total amount of the :ref:`harvesting currency mosaic <harvesting-mosaic>` owned.
+* **Stake**: The total amount of the :ref:`harvesting mosaic <harvesting-mosaic>` owned.
 Owners with larger balances should have the incentive to see the ecosystem flourish.
 * **Transactions**: The total amount of fees paid by an account.
 Being an active account in the network is encouraged.
 * **Nodes**: The number of times an account is the beneficiary of a block.
 The network incentives active accounts running nodes for securing the network.